section-engineering-education/engineering-education/articles/react-native-firebase-facebook-authentication/index.md

 ![register_app](register_app.png)

-You will need the package name of the application to register application.
-You can find the package name in the `AndroidManifest.xml` which is located in `android/app/src/main/`.
+You'll need the package name of the application to register your application.
+You'll find the package name in the `AndroidManifest.xml` which is located in `android/app/src/main/`.

 ![Package Name](package_name.png)

-Now, Proceed to the next step, you can download the `google-services.json` file.
-You should place this file in the `android/app` directory.
+On the next step, you should download the `google-services.json` file and place it in the `android/app` directory.

 This file contains configurations that'll enable your application to access firebase services.

 ![Download Google Services JSON](download_services.json.png)

-After adding the file, proceed to the next step.
-It will ask you to add some configurations to the `build.gradle` files.
+On the next step, It'll ask you to add configurations to the `build.gradle` files.

 First, add the `google-services` plugin as a dependency inside of your `android/build.gradle` file: